EzekielBrown/Hands-For-Hope-MERN/README.md

 ## Getting Started

-To run the frontend, navigate to the client directory and run `npm start` To run the backend, navigate to the server directory and run `npm run dev`
+To run the frontend, navigate to the client directory and run `npm start`<br>
+To run the backend, navigate to the server directory and run `npm start`

 ## Features